Ruckus Networks: Technology

-2015 - Cloudpath Networks

-Products and Services
+Products and services

-Ruckus Networks design, sell and service IT networking products, such as switches, WLAN controller, Access points, IoT gateways and software.
-Ruckus started as Wireless only company selling to Internet Service Providers(ISP), Hotel chains, Large public venues and later extended to Education.
+RUCKUS Networks designs, sells and services IT networking products, such as switches, WLAN controller, access points, IoT gateways and software.
+RUCKUS started as a wireless only company selling to Internet Service Providers (ISP), hotel chains, large public venues and later extended to education.

-Industries Served
+Industries served

 Enterprises

-Ruckus relies heavily on its enterprise business, as it is two-thirds of their revenue with almost 100% of enterprise sales coming from the channel.
+RUCKUS relies heavily on its enterprise business, as it is two-thirds of their revenue with almost 100% of enterprise sales coming from the channel.
 Many of these enterprises include hospitality, retail, healthcare, transportation hubs, and education.

 Carriers

-Ruckus Wireless started out by selling to carrier companies and they are still a good portion of their business.
+RUCKUS Wireless started out by selling to carrier companies and they are still a good portion of their business.
 Their customers include C3ntro Telecom, Verizon, AT&T, Time Warner Cable, Deutsche Telekom, and China Telecom.
 One-third of Ruckus’ business is selling to carrier businesses.